1875 - 1878

 Pulsometer Engineering joined Sigmund Pumps of Gateshead making one of the largest pump companies in Europe, known as Sigmund Pulsometer Pumps, SPP for short.

-SPP acquired Henry Sykes plc adding the famous 'Sykes' pumps to its range.
-The Sykes facility was completely redeveloped and in 1987 all manufacturing was moved to Coleford, in the West of England, where it is today.
+SPP acquired Henry Sykes plc, another rapidly expanding pump company, adding the famous 'Sykes' pumps to its range.
+The Sykes facility was completely redeveloped and in 1987 all manufacturing was moved to Coleford, in the west of England, where it is today.

 After a brief period of ownership by the Braithewaite Group, SPP was acquired by the TBG group in 1989 as part of Sterling Fluid Systems.